rsnodgrass/pymcintosh/README.md

 Additionally, these definitions make it possible to create similar libraries in a variety of languages, all sharing the same protocol definitions.

-The evolution found in this `pymcintosh` library takes these ideas further by having a much more cohesive definition of protocols.
+The evolution found in this `pyavcontrol` library takes these ideas further by having a much more cohesive definition of protocols.
 Additional ideas were discovered in [onkyo-eiscp](https://github.com/miracle2k/onkyo-eiscp) around providing a simple CLI to use the library and grouping commands together